 Defence cooperation: our cooperation in this area is ambitious and several collaborative projects are currently being considered.
 Our military contacts are increasing through joint exercises.

 France and its defence industry actively contribute to the “Make in India” programme in the defence sector.
-The first conventional submarine, Scorpene, which started being built in India in 2008 with transfer of technology and support from DCNS, began sea trials in 2015.
-An agreement on India’s acquisition of 36 Rafale fighter jets is currently being finalized.
-This will pave the way for unprecedented cooperation for the next four decades to come and enable India to develop its production capacities in this sector. read more...
+The first conventional submarine, Scorpene, which started being built in India in 2008 with transfer of technology and support from DCNS, began sea trials in 2015, and the second in January 2017.
+An agreement on India’s acquisition of 36 Rafale fighter jets was concluded in September 2016.
+This has paved the way for unprecedented technological and industrial cooperation for the next four decades to come. read more...

 Counter-terrorism cooperation: Since the 2008 Mumbai attacks, France and India have strengthened their cooperation in this area.
-The November 2015 Paris attacks acted as a fresh catalyst.
+The 2015 and 2016 attacks in France in acted as a fresh catalyst.
 France and India have set up an intensive network of operational exchanges and joint actions between their respective intelligence and security forces.
-The first joint exercise between France’s GIGN and India’s NSG is on the anvil for 2016 as part of their cooperation. read more...
+They have a bilateral working group that brings together all the players concerned by counter-terrorism, which includes cooperation with regard to investigations and their respective intervention units, the GIGN and the NSG. read more...

 Foreign policy: France’s own vision of reforms to global governance processes and its support to New Delhi on several strategic matters – France supports India’s candidacy for a seat as a permanent member of the United Nations Security Council and its access to civil nuclear cooperation – are well appreciated in India.

-At the regional level, France fully supports India in its fight against terrorism and welcomes the Indian government’s efforts on the resumption of political dialogue with Pakistan.
+At the regional level, France fully supports India in its fight against terrorism and calls on all countries to fight effectively against terrorism originating from their territory or territories under their control.
 France also updates India regarding its position on sensitive regional issues (Iran, Afghanistan, Syria).

 With regard to combating climate change, France and India actively strengthened their cooperation in preparation for COP21 in December 2015 and the implementation of the Paris Agreement.
 They jointly launched an International Solar Alliance, which will help federate the endeavours of developing countries to mobilise investments and encourage transfers of technology and innovation in the solar energy sector.
 They have also developed various projects on energy storage and sustainable urban development.
 The French Development Agency (AFD), established in India in 2008 – where it is mandated to preserve global public goods – will implement a 2-billion-euro credit line over the next few years to support Smart Cities and sustainable development projects.

 Bilateral trade has increased significantly over the past fifteen years – it almost tripled between 2000 and 2010.
 More than the volume of bilateral trade, the dynamism of Indo-French economic relations springs from the establishment of French companies in India.
 Today, more than 1000 French subsidiaries from a wide spectrum of sectors are present in India and employ a workforce of around 3,00,000 persons.
-The total investment stock of these companies in India stands at around 20 billion euros.
-Thus, France is among the top three foreign investors in India.
+The total French investment stock in India is expected to increase by over 1 billion euros annually over the next few years.

 France collaborates with India under the latter’s “Smart Cities” initiative.
 French companies specializing in the sustainable urban development sector are already active in around twenty Indian cities (metro, water, etc.).

-French companies are present throughout the territory of India but are principally concentrated in the large metropolitan cities (Delhi-NCR, Mumbai/Pune, Bangalore, Chennai, Hyderabad, Ahmedabad, and Kolkata).
+French companies are present throughout the territory of India but are principally concentrated in the large metropolitan cities (Delhi-NCR, Mumbai/Pune, Bengaluru, Chennai, Hyderabad, Ahmedabad, and Kolkata).